KeeevinW/Student-Management-Website/README.md

 ## Description

-This project is a student management website developed during my internship at ICBC Guangxi, Financial Technology Department.
+This project is a student management website developed during my internship at ICBC Guangxi, Financial Technology Department, mentored by Mr. Wu.
 It serves as a practical exercise in building web applications using the Java Spring Boot framework, implementing multi-table queries, as well as encrypting sensitive data.

 ### Front End